In This Article

 - Soil Type: Well-drained potting soil

 While it's flowering, your cyclamen needs close attention.
 Feed it with houseplant fertilizer every two weeks and water it frequently enough to keep the soil consistently moist.
 When blooming stops in late winter, your plant will go dormant and begin to lose its leaves.
 Water it very sparingly in spring.
 Once summer comes, move your cyclamen to a warm and dark or shaded spot in your home, then stop watering completely for two to three months.

 In late summer, you can resume watering your cyclamen, taking care to soak the plant deeply the first time.
 Allow any excess water to drain from the pot, then move it back into an unheated or cool spot in your home with bright, indirect light.
 Soon, you should see new leaves emerging from the plant.
 If you've given the plant the right care and growing conditions, it'll flower once again in the winter.

-Best Growing Conditions for Your Cyclamen Plant
+Best Growing Conditions for Cyclamen Plants

 As your cyclamen's flowers fade, remove the dead blooms to help promote the opening of new buds.

-How to Propagate Your Cyclamen Plant
+How to Propagate Cyclamen Plants

 Commercially, florist cyclamen is propagated by seeds, which must be planted under specific light and temperature conditions around 18 months to two years before the plant will bloom.
 For this reason, it's best to simply purchase a new plant if you want another one, or follow the care directions above to keep the same cyclamen plant blooming year after year.